alarst13/u3d/README.md

 ```bash
 python train.py --dataset [DATASET_TYPE] --org_data [PATH/TO/ORIGINAL/DATASET] --data_path [PATH/TO/DATASET/SPLITS]
 ```
-In the command above:
+Arguments to consider:
-- Replace `[DATASET_TYPE]` with either:
+- `--dataset`: Specifies the dataset name.
+Your options are:
-  - 'u' for UCF101
+  - 'u' for UCF101 (default)
   - 'h' for HMDB51
-- Input the actual path to the original dataset in place of `[PATH/TO/ORIGINAL/DATASET]`.
+- `--org_data`: Input the actual path to the original dataset.
-- Provide the actual path to where the dataset splits are saved in `[PATH/TO/DATASET/SPLITS]`.
+- `--data_path`: Provide the actual path to where the dataset splits are saved.

 ### Step ?: Run the Attack

 1. For the final step, move to the `python/` subdirectory: